 Students can appeal a finding of academic misconduct or a penalty arising from a finding of academic misconduct.
 Findings and penalties of Academic Misconduct are governed by the Student Academic Integrity Policy and the Academic Board Regulation.

 Students can appeal a finding of general misconduct or a penalty arising from a finding of general misconduct.
-Findings and penalties of general misconduct are governed by the Student Conduct Policy and the Academic Board Regulation.
+Findings and penalties of general misconduct are governed by the Student Conduct Policy and the Vice-Chancellor Regulation.

 The range of penalties that may be applied for findings of academic misconduct are available in the attached list.